 You can’t get help if you have difficulties paying your costs because of:

-You must claim DCTA and DHP separately from Council Tax Support, Housing Benefit or Universal Credit using our DCTA and DHP claim form.
+You must claim DCTA and DHP separately from Council Tax Support, Housing Benefit or Universal Credit using our Discretionary Award claim form

 Make sure you give a full description of the reasons why you are struggling to pay your housing or Council Tax costs and provide evidence to support your request; for example a letter from a support worker, social worker or housing worker.